Collingwood Park, Queensland: Geography

 Collingwood Park, a residential suburb, is 11 km east of the Ipswich, next to the historic suburb of Redbank.
 Its eastern boundary is delineated by Goodna Creek and the western boundary by Six Mile Creek.
 Housing development began circa 1980 with the establishment of two HIA display villages.
 Redbank Plaza is a large shopping mall, located on the northern boundary of the suburb.
 The main thoroughfare is Collingwood Drive which runs south from the shopping centre.

 History

+Prior to the establishment of the suburb, in 1967, Westfalen No. 3 Colliery commenced mining under a mining lease and the land was mined for the next 7 years (until 1974).
+In 1976, part of the land above the mine was rezoned as residential land.
+This would become a problem by the 1980s when roads within the region were beginning to show signs of cracking.

 The suburb was named and bounded on 28 August 1982.

 Throughout the 1980s, Collingwood Park was marketed as, "The Dress Circle Suburb of Ipswich".
-The suburb's name implied a "leafy" residential area which differentiated it from nearby Redbank, the site of several collieries and industries: a map, c1940, showed the area as devoid of any development apart from a perimeter road.
+The suburb's name implied a "leafy" residential area which differentiated it from nearby Redbank, the site of several collieries and industries: a map, c.1940, showed the area as devoid of any development apart from a perimeter road.